toddledev/documentation/docs/07-styling/03-styles-and-layout/index.md

 3. Select the target element where you want to apply these styles
 4. Paste the styles

-# Layout in toddle
+# Layout in Nordcraft
 ## Flexbox layout
-By default, toddle uses the flexbox layout algorithm:
+By default, Nordcraft uses the flexbox layout algorithm:
 - Flexbox is a powerful layout system that enables complex arrangements
 - It allows for flexible distribution of space among elements
 - Elements can be aligned and distributed along both main and cross axes